DISTANCE/DURATION: 0.6 miles (1.0 km) 30 minutes.

 Waun Mawn and the surrounding landscape contains a number of nationally important archaeological features, which includes a number of large standing stones scattered across the landscape.
 These are dated to prehistory and were constructed by ancient people.

 The area known as Waun Mawn contains standing stones with the westernmost stone standing close to the track.
-Further east, the site contains a standing stone and also ones that now lay flat.
-This suggests that more stones used to stand in the past and may have formed part of a large stone circle.
+Further east, the site contains a standing stone and also ones that now lay flat, suggesting that more stones used to stand in the past.

 Find this walk